-The summary statement of restated assets and liabilities of the Company as at 30th September 2024, 31st March 2024, 23rd January 2024, 31st March 2022 and 31st March 2022 and the related summary financial information") have been prepared specifically for the purpose of inclusion in the offer document to be filed by the Company in connection with the proposed Initial Public Offering (hereinafter referred to as 'IPO').
-The restated summary financial information have been prepared by applying necessary adjustments to the financial statements ('financial statements') of the Company.
-The financial statements of the Company have been prepared in accordance with the Generally Accepted Accounting Principles in India (Indian GAAP) to comply with the accounting standards specified under section 133 of the Companies Act, 2013, of the Companies (Accounts) Rules, 2014 and the relevant provisions of the Companies Act, 2013, of the 2013 Act'), as applicable and Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) regulations 2018, as amended (the "Regulations").
+The summary statement of restated assets and liabilities of the Company as at 30th September 2024, 31st March 2024, 23rd January 2024, 31st March 2023 and 31st March 2022 and the related summary statement of restated profit and loss and cash flows for the period ended 30th September 2024, 31st March 2024, 23rd January 2024, 31st March 2023 and 31st March, 2022 (collectively referred to as the "Restated summary financial information") have been prepared specifically for the purpose of inclusion in the offer document to be filed by the Company in connection with the proposed Initial Public Offering (hereinafter referred to as 'IPO').

+The restated summary financial information has been prepared by applying necessary adjustments to the financial statements ('financial statements) of the Company.
+The financial statements of the Company have been prepared in accordance with the Generally Accepted Accounting Principles in India (Indian GAAP) to comply with the accounting standards specified under section 13st of the Companies Act, 2013, of the Companies (Accounts) Rules, 2014 and the relevant provisions of the Companies Act, 2013 ('the 2013 Act'), as applicable and Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) regulations 2018, as amended (the "Regulations").
 The financial statements have been prepared on accrual basis under the historical cost convention.
 The accounting policies adopted in the preparation of the financial statements are consistently applied.

 While the company was operating as a partnership firm before its conversion into a public limited company, the financial statements till the date of conversion was prepared as per the accounting standards applicable to partnership firm.
 However, upon the conversion of partnership firm into a public limited company on November 22, 2023 and the consequent applicability of the provisions of the Companies Act, 2013, it became necessary to prepare the financial statements as per the applicable provisions of the Companies Act, 2013.
-Accordingly, the Board of the company has fixed the first financial year of the company from the date of incorporation of the company is e, from November 22, 2023 to March 31, 2024 and the second and subsequent financial years of the company has heen fixed as the period from 01st day of April to 31st day of March of each year.
+Accordingly, the Board of the company has fixed the first financial year of the company from the date of incorporation of the company i.e., from November 22, 2023 to March 31, 2024 and the second and subsequent financial years of the company has been fixed as the period from filst day of April to 31st day of March of each year.
 Accordingly, the first financial statements of the company were prepared for the period from November 22, 2023.

-The Company has derived the position as on January 24, 2024 and transferred all the assets and liabilities of firm to the company pursuant to completion of all amendments in registrations, licenses and bank accounts to run the operations effectively in new name of the company we f.
+The Company has derived the position as on January 24, 2024 and transferred all the assets and liabilities of firm to the company pursuant to completion of all amendments in registrations, licenses and bank accounts to run the operations effectively in new name of the company w.e.f.
 January 24, 2024.
 Hence, we confirm that the company has complied with the disclosures requirement as per Companies Act 2013, Partnership Act, 1932, applicable IGAAP Accounting Standards and any other relevant applicable statutory provisions.